-A photo on his Facebook page showed him and five others running through Tiananmen Square; none wore the air-filtering face masks that are ubiquitous in Beijing and other Chinese cities
+Zuckerberg posted the photo to his Facebook page of him and five others running through Tiananmen Square with the famous gate to the Forbidden City imperial palace in the background.
+None wore the air-filtering face masks that are ubiquitous in Beijing and other Chinese cities.

 At the time the photo was taken, Beijing’s air pollution index was well into the hazardous zone at about 15 times of the level considered safe by the World Health Organization.
 Health experts urge people to avoid any outdoor activities on such heavily polluted days.